JKinsella04/stunning-telegram/_sources/12-1-September.md

 #### How:
 - Derek continued building the drive base based off the CAD designed yesterday.
+- The two crosbars on the robot are for general stability.
+Having two as opposed to one is better because it removes the ability for the bars to twist which would degrade the quality of the robot causing it to overtime decrease in consistency.
+The bars are also very important for the other subsystems because they keep them straight and alligned which will help the lifts have less friction.

 #### Why:
 - While converting the CAD into a physical robot Derek is taking extra time to make sure it is all correct.
 Since we have alloted this entire week for building the drive base we are making sure to maximize our time to ensure the utmost quality in the drive base since it is arguably the most important mechanism.